chanyatfu/hku-eee-style/README.md

 ## Kickstart
+1. Install LaTeX in your computer
-1. Install the LaTeX Workshop extension in your Visual Studio Code.
+2. Install the LaTeX Workshop extension in your Visual Studio Code.
-2. Copy and paste the following setting in you `setting.json` file (open it by `cmd + ,`).
+3. Copy and paste the following setting in you `setting.json` file (open it by `cmd + ,`).
-3. Run `xe * 2` if you don't need citation, run `xelatex -> makeindex -> bibtex -> xelatex*2` if you need citation.
+4. Run `xe * 2` if you don't need citation, run `xelatex -> makeindex -> bibtex -> xelatex*2` if you need citation.

 ## LaTeX Workshop Setting
 ```